Indigenous Midwife Hope Nelis-Stone

 Biography

-I am a Policy Council Member for the Bad River Tribal Head Start & Early Head Start and a community leader.
+I am Co-Chair for Maternal Task Force for Wisconsin, as well as a member of the Maternal Mortality Review Team for Wisconsin.
+I love being able to advocate for Native American individuals within the state.
 When I am not doing all that, I love being outdoors.
 I enjoy fishing, hunting, gathering and harvesting, hiking, and being at the water.
 My family loves being at ceremonies, pow wows and big drum.
 I attend Ojibwe Language trainings and actively work with my children on their Ojibwe language.
 My culture and language changed me for the best, my ancestral teachings gave me the strength to live a sober healthy life to be able to support my people.
 For that I am forever grateful.

 "I believe the way we birth our children is crucial sacred work, that impacts the future of the next seven generations to come."
 Hope